lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Greenhouse

-The greenhouse contains a broken lever which appears to be marked as the "south" one.
+The greenhouse contains a broken lever which opens the South Antechamber door.

-The greenhouse appears to be able to grow plants which produce gems.
+The greenhouse can grow plants which produce gems.

 ### Catacombs